lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

 Reporting Guidelines
 ====================

-If you believe someone is violating the code of conduct we ask that you report it to the :doc:`enforcement team </contributing/code_of_conduct/enforcement_team>` by emailing, twitter, in person or any way you see fit.
+If you believe someone is violating the Code of Conduct we ask that you report it to the :doc:`enforcement team </contributing/code_of_conduct/enforcement_team>` by emailing, twitter, in person or any way you see fit.

+**All reports will be kept confidential.** The privacy of everyone included in the report is of our highest concern.
+Second to privacy there is transparency.
-**All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
+After every report we will determine if a public statement should be made.
 If that's the case, the identities of all victims, reporters, and the accused will remain confidential unless those individuals instruct us otherwise.
+The details of the incident may also be generalized.

 If you believe anyone is in physical danger, please notify appropriate emergency services first by calling the relevant local authorities.
 If you are unsure what